senarclens/senarclens.github.io/dvcs/index.md

 sudo apt install git git-gui git-cola
 ```

-to install git and two different GUI frontends.
+to install git and two different GUI front-ends.
 If you're on Windows,
 download `git` from [git-scm.com](https://git-scm.com/download/win) (a
 portable edition is available).